olcf/olcf-user-docs/software/analytics/pytorch_frontier.rst

    export LD_LIBRARY_PATH=${PATH TO THE PLUGIN}/lib/:${LD_LIBRARY_PATH}

 You also need to set the below environment variable in your runs to make sure that the ROCm RCCL library correctly identifies and loads the ``librccl-net.so`` library from the aws-ofi-rccl build.
-Otherwise the performance will worse than expected because aws-ofi-rccl is not actually being used.
+Otherwise the performance will be worse than expected because aws-ofi-rccl is not actually being used.

 .. code-block:: bash